-Heb 13:24: Salute all them that have the leadership over you, and all the saints: All the saints are equal, certainly; but recognizing the established order, he mentions leaders first.
+Heb 13:24: Greet (salute) all of your leaders and all the saints.
+Those from Italy greet you.

+All the saints are equal, certainly; but recognizing the established order, he mentions leaders first.
 As to the rest of the verse, a word farther on.